rate-nl/ISO/ISMS.md

 ## 4. Reporting Mechanism
 ### **4.1.
 Internal Reporting**
-- Employees must report incidents immediately via email to the Tech Lead.
+- Employees must report incidents immediately via email to the team lead.
 - High-severity incidents should be escalated to the CEO and Managing Director.
 - Incident details should include date, time, affected systems, and a brief description.